plone/plone.recipe.zope2instance/README.txt

 event-log
   The filename of the event log.
 Defaults to var/log/${partname}.log

+event-log-custom
+  A custom section for the eventlog, to be able to use another avent logger than `logfile`

 event-log-level
   Set the level of the console output for the event log.
 Level may be any of CRITICAL, ERROR, WARN, INFO, DEBUG, or ALL.
 Defaults to INFO.